lefterisss/portfolio/AML Data Analysis Project/README.md

 It focuses on:

-i) Visualise the probability distribution to understand our classes. ii) Check the feature **Amount**.
+i) Visualise the probability distribution to understand our classes.</br>
+ii) Check the feature **Amount**.
 The reason i decided it to do only on this because it has a strong signal of abnomal behaviour.
-Visualise the distribution, scaling it and observe the distribution. iii)Boxplot to understand the correlation of Log Amount with our class.
-The 50% of the values are inside the box. iv) Conditional Probability between the amount and the **Is_laundering** class which has been cut to 10 equally sized groups.
+Visualise the distribution, scaling it and observe the distribution.</br>
+iii)Boxplot to understand the correlation of Log Amount with our class.
+The 50% of the values are inside the box.</br>
+iv) Conditional Probability between the amount and the **Is_laundering** class which has been cut to 10 equally sized groups.

 Train/Test Split